yuri-panchul/systemverilog-homework/README.md

 ---
 ### Verilator

-Additionally, to check the code for some syntactic and stylistic errors, you can install Verilator (versions 5.002+).
+Additionally, to check the code for some syntactic and stylistic errors, you can install Verilator (version 5.002+).

 For Ubuntu 23.04 and above:

 `sudo apt-get install verilator`

-For earlier versions of Ubuntu or other distributions, you can install Verilator along with [OSS CAD Suite] (https://github.com/yossyshq/oss-cad-suite-build?tab=Readme-ov-v-v-ville#installation)
+For earlier versions of Ubuntu or other distributions, you can install Verilator along with [OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build?tab=readme-ov-file#installation).

+If using OSS CAD SUITE, for setting the environment, it is recommended to use `export PATH="<extracted_location>/oss-cad-suite/bin:$PATH"` instead of `source <extracted_location>/oss-cad-suite/environment`, because latter requires additional `unset VERILATOR_ROOT` command.

-To check, add the option`--lint` to the script:
+To perform the check, add the `--lint` or `-l` option to the script:
-`./run_all_using_iverilog_under_linux_or_macos_brew.sh --lint`
+`./run_linux_mac.sh --lint`

-The result will appear in the file `lint.txt`
+The result will be written to `lint.txt`

 ---
 ### Installation on Windows

-The Icarus Verilog version for Windows can be downloaded [from this site] (https://bleyer.org/icarus/)
+The Icarus Verilog version for Windows can be downloaded [from this site](https://bleyer.org/icarus/)

 [Video Instructions for the installation of icarus verilog on Windows](https://youtu.be/5kync4z5vow)